neo-project/docs/en-us/sc/tutorial/Lock2.md

 1. In the contract code, paste the previous copy of the public key byte array

 2. Change the lock time in the sample code, which is a Unix timestamp.
 Calculate it yourself, you may want to use an online tool.
-[Unix timestamp online conversion] (https://unixtime.51240.com/).
+[Unix timestamp online conversion](https://unixtime.51240.com/).

 After replacing the two variables, compile the contract to get a Lock.avm file.